 His extensive involvement in community organizations includes work with the United Way, the American Heart Association and the Boy Scouts of America.

-Louisiana: Central Louisiana, Hub City, Ouachita and Southwest Louisiana areas; All Dispatch Centers
+Louisiana: Central Louisiana, Hub City, Ouachita and Southwest Louisiana areas; Tennessee and any future expansion areas

 Texas: Houston, Southeast Texas areas

 Brandon came to Acadian in 1999, working his way from EMT to paramedic to flight medic, then supervisor, operations manager, director of operations and, now, Regional Vice President for Southeast Texas and Houston.
 He also serves as a board member for the LIT foundation (since 2015) and is a graduate of Leadership Southeast Texas.
 Brandon is married to his wife of 15 years and has two children.
 He also volunteers as a coach and board member for the West Beaumont Bruin football league, where he enjoys teaching life lessons alongside football and he gets to keep his medic skills sharp.

 Louisiana: Bayou, Capital, Northshore and Orleans areas; Mississippi: Jackson County